Monetary policy: Behavioral monetary policy

 Conventional macroeconomic models assume that all agents in an economy are fully rational.
-A rational agent has clear preferences, models uncertainty via expected values of variables or functions of variables, and always chooses to perform the action with the optimal expected outcome for itself among all feasible actions – they maximize their utility.
+A rational agent has clear preferences, models uncertainty via expected values of variables or functions of variables, and always chooses to act with the optimal expected outcome for itself among all feasible actions – they maximize their utility.
 Monetary policy analysis and decisions hence traditionally rely on this New Classical approach.

 However, as studied by the field of behavioral economics that takes into account the concept of bounded rationality, people often deviate from the way that these neoclassical theories assume.
 Humans are generally not able to react in a completely rational manner to the world around them – they do not make decisions in the rational way commonly envisioned in standard macroeconomic models.
 People have time limitations, cognitive biases, care about issues like fairness and equity and follow rules of thumb (heuristics).

 This has implications for the conduct of monetary policy.
 Monetary policy is the outcome of a complex interaction between monetary institutions, central banker preferences and policy rules, and hence human decision-making plays an important role.
 It is more and more recognized that the standard rational approach does not provide an optimal foundation for monetary policy actions.
 These models fail to address important human anomalies and behavioral drivers that explain monetary policy decisions.

 An example of a behavioral bias that characterizes the behavior of central bankers is loss aversion: for every monetary policy choice, losses loom larger than gains, and both are evaluated with respect to the status quo.
 One result of loss aversion is that when gains and losses are symmetric or nearly so, risk aversion may set in.
 Loss aversion can be found in multiple contexts in monetary policy.
 The "hard fought" battle against the Great Inflation, for instance, might cause a bias against policies that risk greater inflation.

 Another common finding in behavioral studies is that individuals regularly offer estimates of their own ability, competence, or judgments that far exceed an objective assessment: they are overconfident.
 Central bank policymakers may fall victim to overconfidence in managing the macroeconomy in terms of timing, magnitude, and even the qualitative impact of interventions.
 Overconfidence can result in actions of the central bank that are either "too little" or "too much".
 When policymakers believe their actions will have larger effects than objective analysis would indicate, this results in too little intervention.
 Overconfidence can, for instance, cause problems when relying on interest rates to gauge the stance of monetary policy: low rates might mean that policy is easy, but they could also signal a weak economy.

 These are examples of how behavioral phenomena may have a substantial influence on monetary policy.
 Monetary policy analyses should thus account for the fact that policymakers (or central bankers) are individuals and prone to biases and temptations that can sensibly influence their ultimate choices in the setting of macroeconomic and/or interest rate targets.